4-H Water Ambassadors

 Youth involved with the 2023 4-H Water Ambassador Team will:

 - Learn about ways to conserve water

-- Learn about using drones to view water sources and land use
+- Learn about using technology to monitor water resources

 - Learn how everyone can contribute to caring for our shared water resource